-Village adoption is a unique program conceptualized and being implemented by NIFTEM for its students since 2012, with a view to sensitize and educate them of the problems and practices of the farmers at the grass root level.
-The aim is to help the Indian Food Processing sector accomplish its objective of all- inclusive growth and facilitate the process of integrating the underprivileged sections of our population with the main stream economy
+Village adoption is a unique program conceptualized and being implemented by NIFTEM for its students since 2012, to sensitize and educate them on the problems and practices of the farmers at the grass root level.
+The aim is to help the Indian Food Processing sector accomplish its objective of all-inclusive growth and facilitate the process of integrating the underprivileged sections of our population with the mainstream economy.

 The Framework of Village Adoption Programme:-

-Under this programme, B. Tech (Food Technology & Management) and M. Tech students are divided into groups of 10 to 12 students at the time of joining NIFTEM.
+Under this programme, B. Tech (Food Technology and Management) and M. Tech students are divided into groups of 10 to 12 students at the time of joining NIFTEM.

-Each group is lead by a Faculty member (Mentor) and adopts a village anywhere in India and nurses it during the entire programme of study.
+Each group is led by a Faculty member (Mentor) and adopts a village any- where in India and nurses it during the entire programme of study.

-while villagers gain scientific and technical knowledge through students who promote future possibilities of food processing among them, students obtain firsthand experience of Indian rural scenario and understand traditional processing technologies adopted by the villagers.
+while villagers gain scientific and technical knowledge through students who promote future possibilities of food processing among them, students obtain firsthand experience of Indian rural scenarios and understand traditional pro- cessing technologies adopted by the villagers.